 Recommendation: Use default.

 Justification: It will be practically impossible to determine in the field, and is mostly a within-paddock, rather than whole block, phenomenon.
+NOTE: This is only available for pastoral blocks.

-Susceptibility to pugging or treading damage Recommendation: 1.
+Susceptibility to pugging or treading damage

+Recommendation: 1.
 Use rare for well-drained soils, and occasional on heavier soils (this is assuming drains are working very well), winter if heavy soils and drains are suspect and winter or rain on soils where pugging can occur after periods of prolonged rainfall throughout the year.
 Dairy Industry Select Occasionally for all soil types.
 2. User or farmer knowledge of the susceptibility of pugging soils.
 Justification: Pugging tends to be a within-year paddock phenomenon, rather than whole block or farm occurrence.
 Is compacted Recommendation: Leave unchecked.
 Justification: The major effect of compaction is usually a temporary within-year phenomenon, and will not be equal over entire blocks.